Angeli-Code/Dotfiles/README.md

   could probably just make this an argument for the 'trash' script)
 - darkcompiler: Basic Testing Script for Java, C++ and C. Allows me to run basic code in a temporary directory, keeping me from having cluttered directories

-### Distrobutions
+- fedora-install-script: Automated installation of processes after basic fedora installation

-- Fedora [Daily-Driver]: It just works.
+### Distribution
-- Arch [Guilty-Pleasure]: Time consuming.. but fun.
+- Fedora: Source... trust me bro.

 ### Notes
 - I am putting all my effort into becoming a better programmer so you will find my dotfiles are relatively minimal.
-I once had a whole i3/hyprland configuration and arch linux config but it was all a distraction.
+I once had a whole i3/hyprland configuration and arch linux config but it was all a distraction and an entry point for me learning more about linux